RAMshades/YOLO-SAHI_Detection/README.md

 Use your favorite annotation software (e.g., MATLAB image labeler, CVAT, LabelImg, etc.) and export annotations into a YOLO format.
 This should provide you with (class_id, x_center, y_center, width, height).

 ### Step 3)
 Edit the  [Train_Data_Slicer.py](Train_Data_Slicer.py) to the file paths and outputs you want.
-I point out a few of the variables below here:
+I point out a few of the variables below:

 > [!NOTE]
 >| Variable | Description |